melodyma/wai-tutorials/source/navigation/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-If HTML5 is used, the `<nav>` element is supposed to apply the landmark role implicitly.
-As some browser still don’t do this, and to improve the experience if an older browser is used, the navigation role is added as well.
+If HTML5 is used, the `<nav>` element should apply the landmark role implicitly.
+As some browser still don’t do this, and to improve the experience if an older browser is used, the navigation role can be added as well.

 {::nomarkdown}
 <%= code_start('','HTML') %>